Board of Trustees

 Board Nomination Process

 Each year, the Nominating Committee seeks candidates to serve on the Board of Trustees.
 The Nominating Committee select a slate of three individuals to serve 3-year terms.
 To apply, an individual must be a member of UTUUC for at least one year.

 The Nominating Committee reviews applications and interviews interested members.
 Board candidates are presented by the Nominating Committee to the congregation at the Annual Meeting in December, where members may vote on candidates.
-An application form may be downloaded and emailed to email@example.com, or dropped off at the Unity Temple Community Center located at 1019 South Blvd., Oak Park.
+You can access an application form below.

 2023-24 Nominating Committee: Nina Brewer-Davis (chair), Amanda Kaleta-Kott (board liaison), Eric Wise